 Coal Ash Coal ash can go in the trash if it is cold and bagged.
 They are a potential fire hazard for trash trucks and the landfill, so the ash must be completely stone cold.

-Computers Computers and computer peripherals may be recycled for free at any participating VT transfer station, thanks to Vermont E-Cycles.
+Computers Computers and computer peripherals may be recycled for free at any participating Vermont transfer station, thanks to Vermont E-Cycles.
 This includes monitors, printers, cables, and TVs.
-Check with your local transfer station before bringing items.
-The Hartford Transfer Station will accept these materials from any Vermont resident - no facility permit needed for these materials.
-Please note: Some non-computer related "non-covered" electronics will have a disposal fee.
+And they'll accept these materials from any Vermont resident - no facility permit needed for these materials.
+Please note: other electronics will have a disposal fee.

 We urge you to recycle your computers and computer equipment and to keep them out of the landfill.
 They contain many recyclable and reusable materials, as well as toxic heavy metals.